straccio/speedTest.net-cli/README.md

 --------------
 edit "speedTest.conf.php"
 <pre>
     define('LATENCY_ROUNDS', 5);    //How many time do the latency test for server
     $maxDistance=100;		    //Max distance in km used by servers filter when you don't specify the location
     $tmpdir = '/tmp/';		    //temp folder used to download test files
-$downloadSizes=array();			//Specify the size for download images, it download one image for size
+    $downloadSizes=array(2000);	    //Specify the size for download images, it download one image for size
-$uploadSizes=array();			//Specify the size for upload file, it automatic create it if needed.
+    $uploadSizes=array(10M);	    //Specify the size for upload file, it automatic create it if needed.
-$smallDownloadSizes=array();		//Specify the size for download images for small test, it download one image for size
+    $smallDownloadSizes=array(750); //Specify the size for download images for small test, it download one image for size
-$smallUploadSizes=array();		//Specify the size for upload file for small test, it automatic create it if needed.
+    $smallUploadSizes=array(2M);    //Specify the size for upload file for small test, it automatic create it if needed.
 </pre>

 Usage: